mkleong96/Darknet-Easy-Installation/readme.txt

 2. Create new environment using environment.yaml with following command. conda env create -n <env_name> -f environment.yaml

-3. Download all the required DLL from google drive below and put all of them to current folder. https://drive.google.com/drive/folders/1HimwhHXfF9Fe4R-0t26Nj0zz-TWz82Za
+3. Download all the required DLL from google drive below and put all of them to current folder as below. https://drive.google.com/drive/folders/1HimwhHXfF9Fe4R-0t26Nj0zz-TWz82Za
 - Darknet-Easy-Installation\
   - data\